David Leavitt: Biography

+Leavitt's 2004 novel The Body of Jonah Boyd is dedicated to the Palo Alto house he grew up in, 743 Cooksey Lane.
+This house has since then gained notoriety for being the site of the fraudster Sam Bankman-Fried's house arrest.

+For his second work of nonfiction (after 2003's Florence, a Delicate Case), Leavitt wrote a biography about Alan Turing called The Man Who Knew Too Much: Alan Turing and the Invention of the Computer, which was published in 2006.
+Ten years later, in 2016, Leavitt discussed Alan Turing on an episode of Ancient Aliens about mathematical visionaries.

 Despite writing many novels, Leavitt has said he feels more confident as a short story writer.
 He has been criticized for writing too quickly, which he attributes to early experiences with death convincing him that his life as a writer would be short.
 His work has been considered minimalist as well as part of the literary Brat Pack, but he has made "a fierce effort to disassociate" himself from both.
 He considers his works too long, emotional and descriptive to be minimalist.

-Leavitt’s favorite novelist is Penelope Fitzgerald, his favorite works of hers being The Beginning of Spring, The Gate of Angels and The Blue Flower.
+Leavitt's favorite novelist is Penelope Fitzgerald, his favorite works of hers being The Beginning of Spring, The Gate of Angels and The Blue Flower.
 He has also been influenced by John Cheever, Alice Munro, Cynthia Ozick, Joseph Roth, W. G. Sebald, and Grace Paley, whom he credits for teaching him the importance of humble experiences in great fiction.

+In 2022 in Italy, Leavitt was awarded the career-spanning Orbotello Book Prize as well as the Premio Nino Gennaro at the Sicilia Queer International New Visions Film Fest.

 Copyright suit

 In 1993, the English poet Stephen Spender sued Leavitt for copyright infringement over the publication of his novel While England Sleeps, accusing him of using elements of Spender's memoir World Within World in the novel.
 Viking-Penguin, Leavitt's publisher at the time, withdrew the book.
 In 1995, Houghton Mifflin published a revised version with a preface by Leavitt addressing the controversy.

-In "Courage in the Telling: The Critical Rise and Fall of David Leavitt", Drew Patrick Shannon argues that the critical backlash that accompanied Spender's suit "allowed [critics] to reinforce the boundaries between gay and mainstream literature that Leavitt had previously crossed".
+In "Courage in the Telling: The Critical Rise and Fall of David Leavitt," Drew Patrick Shannon argues that the critical backlash that accompanied Spender's suit "allowed [critics] to reinforce the boundaries between gay and mainstream literature that Leavitt had previously crossed."
 Subsequent reviews of Leavitt's work were more favorable.
 The episode provided Leavitt with the basis for his novella The Term-Paper Artist.